I’m not one to think the worst or to worry to excess. Oh wait, yes I am. So the call that my recent mammogram was abnormal really scared me.

 My doctor made the call herself to assure me that this kind of thing is very common.
 A shadow, an obstructed or blurred view, anything out of the norm, and they follow up.
 Caution is a good thing.
 I know this, but the timing couldn’t have been worse—just two days after our family lost a very special person to breast cancer.

 I tried not to worry myself sick and for the most part, I did okay.
 There’s a lot to be said for deep breathing and positive thoughts and losing yourself in tedious tasks.
-My aunt, even when facing the most stressful and scary circumstance imaginable, was always positive, living in the moment.
-She taught me (and so many others) that important lesson.
+My aunt, even when facing the most stressful and scary circumstance imaginable, always tried to live in the moment.
+She taught me (and so many others) lessons about being positive and present before “mindfulness” became a buzzword.

 My appointment was scheduled for the day of my aunt’s Celebration of Life.
 Oddly ironic and terribly sad.
 Thankfully I was able to get on a cancellation list and got an appointment a week earlier.

 I teared up as the tech prepped me for my repeat mammogram.
 When I told her about my aunt she shared that she had recently lost an aunt to breast cancer too.
-She put her hand on mine and told me that I’d have the results before I left that day.
+She put her hand over mine and assured me that I’d have the results before I left that day.
 I was relieved—I didn’t want to spend another moment waiting and imagining.
-The imagining is the worst.

 The next step was an ultrasound after which the tech left me on the table to wait while she consulted with the radiologist.
 There was no point in getting dressed, she told me, in case they needed more pictures.

 So there I lay, face hot and palms sweaty despite the chill of the ultrasound gel on my chest.
 After about twenty minutes I’d had enough.
-I sat up, wiped myself clean and tied my gown.
+I wiped myself clean and tied my gown.
 Then I took a close look at my ultrasound.
 The last few pictures were still on the screen.
+And of course I took a phote because… blogger.

 The white dotted markers made it simple to spot.
 A cyst.
 At first I was shocked there was actually something there.
 I’d had myself convinced the re-test was due to a poor photo, but there it was.